rube-de/1broker-autoclose/README.md

 ## extra:
-there is also a google script which will check gains. you will need to edit the script to add your api-key as token and have a google sheet named like in the script (my sheet is called BTCBalance) the first row on the sheet is: date 	balance 	orders_worth 	positions_worth 	net_worth	Gain BTC	Gain %
+there is also a google script which will check gains. you will need to edit the script to add your api-key as token and have a google sheet named like in the script (my sheet is called BTCBalance)
+hint: use triggers in the google script: edit>current project triggers to run the e.g. every working day at 2pm

+the first row on the sheet is: date 	balance 	orders_worth 	positions_worth 	net_worth	Gain BTC	Gain %